River Fowey: Recreation

 The upper part of the Fowey valley is within the Bodmin Moor area of the Cornwall Area of Outstanding Natural Beauty so many hikers, holidaymakers and tourists visit the places of interest.
 The river has very pleasant sites and special paths made for hiking and walking along the banks and in the countryside surrounding the towns; most of Bodmin Moor is designated as 'open access' under the Countryside and Rights of Way Act 2000.

 The River Fowey is famous for its sailing because of its natural harbour.
 In the past it has been visited by up to 7,000 yachts in one season.
 Almost all sections of the river have been paddled by kayakers and canoeists: from the whitewater sections high up on the moor, all the way down to the estuary.
-Fowey has an excellent local chandlery.
+The town of Fowey has an excellent local chandlery.

 Many fish can be caught in the River Fowey so many fishermen come to enjoy the excellent fishing conditions.

 Ferry services

 Fowey to Polruan passenger and cycle ferry – runs year round.

-Fowey to Bodinnick Ferry – there has been a ferry crossing the narrows between Fowey and Bodinnick since at least the 14th century.
+Fowey to Bodinnick Ferry – a ferry has operated across the crossing since at least the 14th century.
 Today there is a vehicle ferry that runs year round between Bodinnick slipway and Caffa Mill slipway in Fowey.

 The Fowey to Mevagissey Passenger Ferry – a timetabled summer service leaving Whitehouse Slip.
 Journey time is around 40 minutes.
 It provides an alternative route to the Lost Gardens of Heligan, finishing the journey on foot or by taxi.